-Chances are, if you've landed on this page, you're probably dreaming of visiting Paris sometime in the future.
+Chances are, like many others, you're probably dreaming of visiting Paris sometime in the future.

 If you're on the lucky end of the spectrum, you might have a trip planned in the not-too-distant-future, but need a little inspiration to get you through the next few months of hard work before your vacation.